 PayPal is using an internal cryptocurrency to incentivize employees according to news from Cheddar.
 The platform, which was built in six months by 25 people in PayPal's ($PYPL) San Jose-based innovation lab and launched in mid-November, according to Michael Todasco the director of innovation at the company, is being used to test cryptocurrency by employees who are receiving rewards through this system.

 Employees are receiving PayPal tokens on the internal blockchain-based platform by completing different tasks and participating in different company programs as well as contributing ideas.
 Employees who earn the reward token in the program can access the tokens using an internal website and earn more by participating in the programs and contributions.

-The employees cannot use the to-ken outside of PayPal environment, but can trade it within themselves and redeem it for more than 100 “experiences” offered on the platform.
-The variety of things for which the tokn can be redeemed include such as participating in a poker tournament with some vice presidents, having coffee with CFO John Rainey and martial arts classes with CEO Dan Schulman.
+The employees cannot use the token outside of the PayPal environment but can trade it within themselves and redeem it for more than 100 “experiences” offered on the platform.
+The variety of things for which the token can be redeemed include activities such as participating in a poker tournament with some vice presidents, having coffee with CFO John Rainey and martial arts classes with CEO Dan Schulman.

 It works more like the Spanish banking group bank BBVA's internal token, which is being used to reward constructive engagement from its 4000 employees.
 Both may become more examples of how companies can use tokens in a similar way to reward points, but with the benefits of blockchain, whichever they may be.

 The bank's employees in Spain and Argentina have access to a “BBVA Campus Wallet” and are earning tokens by learning and training other employees.
 57% of BBVA Campus Wallet users have taken at least one class and 20,833 new tokens have been created.
 The bank's cryptocurrency can be redeemed for a variety of things including for on-site and online training courses and workshops.
 Employees can also earn tokens if they train another employee.